thisisdavidbell/adventofcode/2021/day3/README.md

 ```

 Conclusions:
-- only use Maps if there is a big benefit (creation expensive, would need lots of access)
+- only use Maps if there is a big benefit (creation and copy expensive, would need lots of access)
-- pre-allocating slice length saves huge amount
+- pre-allocating slice length saves a lot of time (66660 ns/op -> 36105 ns/op)
-- extra looping a cheaper than creating extra slices/maps
+- extra looping cheaper than creating extra slices/maps
+- reading from input file very expensive (extra file read adds 40000ns/op over a slice copy)